Coffee is like a good friend who roots for you, boosts your mood, and gives you the energy to enjoy the day.

 - Day Seven: Decaf coffee or herbal tea

-- Day Eight: Enjoy the brain-boosting superpowers of caffeinated coffee once again… You’ve earned it! (but we suggest tapering back up to decrease any negative side effects of over-caffeination)
+- Day Eight: Enjoy the brain-boosting superpowers of caffeinated coffee once again… You’ve earned it! (but consider keeping caffeine consumption low so you can help mitigate any negative effects from over-caffeination)

 To keep up the habit and continue to ensure you don’t become reliant on caffeine, try doing a caffeine reset every 1-2 months.